-(Psalms 96:3) Tell of His glory among the nations, His wonderful deeds among all the peoples.
+(Psalms 96:3) Declare his glory among the nations, his marvelous deeds among all peoples.

 The Bible reminds us to declare the glory (the full truth) of God to others in every nation on earth.
 Proclaiming the good news of Jesus Christ can lead people of every race and nationality to saving faith in Him.
 God's marvelous deeds in the history of Israel can be proclaimed to illustrate God's power, justice, and acts in history.
 Declaring God's most marvelous deeds when revealing His love and mercy in Jesus Christ can truly transform anyone and lead them to receive the gift of eternal life through faith in Him.